 Learn more about exemptions in Chapter 13 bankruptcy.

 State and Federal Bankruptcy Exemptions

-The state's exemption laws you qualify to use depends on where you live or have lived recently (called the "domicile requirements.").
-For more information on differences between state and federal exemptions and domicile requirements, see Which Exemptions Can You Use In Bankruptcy?
+The state's exemption laws you'll qualify to use will depend on where you lived during the last two years called the "domicile requirements."
+For more information about the differences between state and federal exemptions and domicile requirements, read Which Exemptions Can You Use In Bankruptcy?